 Have zero tolerance for corruption and unethical behavior.
-We started the year with not one, but two indicted sitting City Councilmembers in the city of Philadelphia — one of whom, Bobby Henon, ran unopposed for reelection in 2019.
-We ended the year with Henon’s conviction on corruption charges — and still remaining in office.
-What’s worse: almost no elected officials in Philadelphia called on him to resign or spoken out against his co-defendant, union boss John Dougherty.
-Shame on them all.
-But also, the rest of us carry on as if it’s a normal occurrence.
-It shouldn’t be normal.
-Haven’t we learned by now what normalizing allegations of unethical behavior can lead to?
+A few years ago, we had two indicted sitting City Councilmembers in the city of Philadelphia — one of whom, Bobby Henon, ran unopposed for reelection in 2019, then stayed in office.
+Worse, almost no elected officials in Philadelphia called on Henon to resign or spoke out against his co-defendant, union boss John Dougherty.

 Celebrate those who are doing the right thing, whether Republican or Democrat, especially when it’s brave.
 See, for example, Utah Sen. Mitt Romney.
-Or, closer to home, Republican City Commissioner Al Schmidt.
+Or, closer to home, Republican City Commissioner-turned-PA Secretary of State Al Schmidt.